codeship/screencast-storyboards/storyboards/node-github-modulus.md

-We still need to tell Modulus how to run to run our application.
+We still need to tell Modulus how to run our application.

 In our `package.json` file we add `"main": "start.js"`, because this file will start our application's server.